UniversalDependencies/docs/_lt/dep/nsubj-pass.md

 udver: '2'
 ---

-A subject that is governed by a passive participle is not the proto-agent argument due to valency changing operations and is therefore marked as 'nsubj:pass'.
+A subject that is governed by a passive participle is not the proto-agent argument due to valency changing operations and is therefore marked as `nsubj:pass`.

 ~~~ sdparse
 Paveikslas nutapytas prieš daugelį metų . \n The-painting was-painted many years ago .